nestauk/ai_covid_19/README.md

 ### Analysis
 Each notebooks in the `notebooks/ai-c19` folder refers to a section in the report.

 You can re-run them individually.
-All visual outputs will be saved as html files in the `report/figures/nesta_report_figures` folder.
+All visual outputs will be saved as html files in `report/figures/nesta_report_figures`.

 --------